CDCgov/prime-reportstream/prime-router/docs/playbooks/how-retry-mechanisms-work.md

 select report_id, next_action, next_action_at, schema_name, receiver_name, item_count, created_at from task where next_action = 'send' and created_at > now() - interval '4 days' and next_action_at < now() - interval '15 minutes';

-Note this is identical to the `batch` query.
+Note this is identical to the `batch` query, above.

 ## Bonus for those who love complexity